 In mathematics, the Pythagorean theorem — or Pythagoras’ theorem — is a relation in Euclidean geometry among the three sides of a right triangle (right-angled triangle).
 In terms of areas, it states: In any right-angled triangle, the area of the square whose side is the hypotenuse (the side opposite the right angle) is equal to the sum of the areas of the squares whose sides are the two legs (the two sides that meet at a right angle).

-- 2,067,608 all-time users
+- 3,340,948 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - 6 Key Attitudes and Behaviors of Successful Leaders